-Yukon’s aviation sector will receive a second installment of federal funding, totalling $1.23 million to help compensate for lost revenues as a result of COVID-19.
+Yukon’s aviation sector will receive a second instalment of federal funding, totalling $1.23 million to help compensate for lost revenues as a result of COVID-19.

 As part of this funding Air North will receive approximately $1.06 million over three months.
 This will help offset the costs of maintaining five weekly flights to Vancouver and three weekly flights on the northern routes to Dawson City and Old Crow.
 Alkan Air will receive approximately $140,000 in connection with the provision of medevac services from April to June.